An-u-rag/An-u-rag/README.md

 - 👋 Hi, I’m @An-u-rag aka Anurag Parcha
+- Founded Cosmoteem 2020.
+You can check the website here https://cosmoteem.com

 - 👀 I’m interested in Development, mainly development for a purpose or to solve a real world problem.
 My main area of focus is in Computer graphics and animation for the usage of Extended Reality which includes Augmented, Virtual, and Mixed reality environments.
 I also love to research and work in latest technological fields which potray potential to bring about revolutionary changes such as blockchain, IoT, ML and AI.